Lost Medical Records Compensation Claims In The UK

 As this guide has covered, under data protection legislation in the UK, medical records are given special protection due to their sensitive nature.
 The loss of these could cause harm, such as financial losses or stress due to a data breach.
 If it was caused by a failure on the part of the data processor or controller to adhere to the legislation, you could be eligible to claim.

-You may wish to do so with the support of a specialist data protection solicitor.
+You might be able to do this with the help a specialist data protection solicitor if you have a valid claim.
 Legal representation for lost medical records could be provided by a No Win No Fee solicitor using a Conditional Fee Agreement (CFA).
 A CFA is a type of No Win No Fee arrangement.

 Under the typical No Win No Fee arrangement, your solicitor: